JNPauli/Banter/_sources/general_information/Data_and_Projectmanagment.md

 # Data- and Projectmanagment
-This file containts the description of the Data- and Projectmanagment.
-In other words, the `Dataset` is described and evaluated, also the question regarding `Version control` are answered, the `literature library` and the `FAIR` principle is adressed.
+This file holds the description of the Data- and Projectmanagment.
+In other words, the `Dataset` is described and evaluated, also the question regarding `Version control` is answered, the `literature library` and the `FAIR` principle is adressed.
 Furthermore, comments about the `open lab notebook` and the `computational environment` are made.
-So lets start right away.
+So lets start right away!

 ## Dataset description and evaluation
-As already mentioned in the *Research question* section, the [Dataset](https://openneuro.org/datasets/ds001506/versions/1.3.1) can be obtained from openneuro.
+As already mentioned in the *Research question* section, the [Dataset](https://openneuro.org/datasets/ds001506/versions/1.3.1) is obtained from openneuro.
 [Openneuro](https://openneuro.org/) is a open-source website that hosts multiple datasets from different modalities.
 In our case, the Dataset is from an fMRI experiment.
 Since the data is not preprocessed, it needs to be preprocessed and then downloaded from brainlife.
 Brainlife is a cloud computing platform, that makes it possible to store, share and analyse Data.
 The preprocessed brainlife dataset can be found [here](https://brainlife.io/project/638b2a566881d56fbfac223e).
 Brainlife has specifically been used to preprocess the fMRI data in the *subject anatomical space* for the imagery sessions of all three subjects.
 Further descriptions follow in the Dataset Exploration part.

-**NOTE:** It is actually possible to store preprocessed Data on openneuron as well.
+**NOTE:** It is actually possible to store preprocessed Data on openneuro as well.
 It would have been better, if the dataset was already preprocessed.
-This way its easier to comprehend every step that has been made in the analysis.
+This way its easier to comprehend every step that has been made in the analysis of the original paper.

+**Hint**:
 Regarding the general analysis of the paper: The authors also uploaded their code on [Github](https://github.com/KamitaniLab/DeepImageReconstruction).
-The original paper `reconstructs` mental images.
+The original paper deals with `reconstructing` mental images.

 The dataset follows the BIDS format and contains the data from three healthy subjects.
 For each subject there is fMRI data from five different experiment tasks and multiple sessions.
 In our case, only the fMRI data of the `imagery` sessions are used.
-The structure of the imagery sessions looked like this:
+The structure of the imagery sessions looks like this:

 Subject one - Session imagery 01, 02, 03 and 04.
 5 runs per session, so 20 runs in total.

 Subject two - Session imagery 01, 02 and 03.
-Session one had 8 runs, session two and three 6 runs.
+Session one had 8 runs, session two and three both 6 runs.
 So also 20 runs in total.

 Subject three - Session imagery 01, 02 and 03.
 Session one had 3 runs, session two 9 and session three 8 runs.
 Leading to further 20 runs in total.